OADA/oada-docs/rest-specs/Authentication_and_Authorization.md

    provider list or the JWT can not be verified by the associated key then a warning MUST be shown indicating the client identifier cannot be fully verified.
-1. `aud` claim MUST be the provider's token endpoint, in particular, the provider MUST accept the value from the `oada-configuration` document.
 1. [OAuth 2.0 Dynamic Client Registration Protocol][dyn-client-reg] is to be extended to [OpenID Connect Dynamic Client Registration 1.0][openid-dyn-client-reg].
 This effectively amounts to requiring the